charted-dev/charted/.github/CONTRIBUTING.md

 Originally, **charted-server** was written in Kotlin, which made it impossible to include both the `web/` and `server/` together without magic with Gradle, Rust and Bazel helps us build a monorepo that brings in what **charted-server** brings to the table without trying to separate it between repositories and make it harder on the team.

+We don't do any specification for Git commit messages, like [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0), but all Git commits that are pushed to `main` should be helpful with an optional body payload.

+> Note
+>
+> In a pull request, you can add meaningless Git commit messages since we merge `main` branches with the PR title (#id) with the README from that PR as the optional body.

 ## FAQ
 ### :question: How can I use a different Rust channel?
 You can use the `--@rules_rust//rust/toolchain/channel` setting when you run `bazel build`, or you can add it in your .user.bazelrc to persist on builds: